 2. “What's a day in your life like?”

 Your candidate will likely focus on all the shinier parts of their professional persona.
-But asking about what they do outside of work can give even more clues into who they are.
-It can also help them relax and show a bit more personality at the start.
+But, asking about what they do outside of work can give even more clues into who they are.
+It can also help them relax and show a bit more of their personality before you get to the more difficult interview questions.

 3. “How did you find out about the role and what do you know about it?”